ziqni-tech/ziqni-admin-sdks/csharp/docs/TranslationsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TranslationsApi(Configuration.Default);
-            var body = new QueryRequest(); // QueryRequest | Retrieve a Translation or a list of Translations from Ziqni by unique Translation ID's or any other Post body parameters using the POST method (optional)
+            var body = new QueryRequest?(); // QueryRequest? | Retrieve a Translation or a list of Translations from Ziqni by unique Translation ID's or any other Post body parameters using the POST method (optional)

             try
             {